-The demonstration is the dealer for the second seco The donor is given a book of vouchers or a 'chequebook' to donate this money to their preferred charitable institution.
+T: charity short codes The donor is given a book of vouchers or a 'chequebook' to donate this money to their preferred charitable institution.
 The agency managing the account will claim and add Gift Aid to the donation.
 On receiving the voucher or cheque, the institution contacts the agency to arrange for the donation to be transferred.
-Charity short codes Short-number text message sequences in the 70000 to 70999 range which providers and charities use to make the donation facility distinguishable from other short-code services.
-Cold-calling Making an uninvited visit or phone call where the person or charitable institution calling or visiting has no previous relationship with the person they are contacting.
-Collecting box A box or other container for cash donations.
-Collection A collection of money or other property: In public On private land Door-to-door Collectors A person or organisation collecting donations door-to-door, as part of a street collection or on private land.
-Commercial participator An individual or business which promotes their goods or services on the basis they will make contributions to one or more charitable institutions.
+Short-number text message sequences in the 70000 to charity short codes 70999 range which providers and charities use to make the donation facility distinguishable from other short-code services. cold-calling Making an uninvited visit or phone call where the person or charitable institution calling or visiting has no previous relationship with the person they are contacting. collecting box A box or other container for cash donations. collection A collection of money or other property: In public On private land Door-to-door collectors A person or organisation collecting donations door-to-door, as part of a street collection or on private land. commercial participator An individual or business which promotes their goods or services on the basis they will make contributions to one or more charitable institutions.
 This is a legal definition set out in s58 Charities Act 1992 and s79 of the Charities and Trustee Investment (Scotland) Act 2005.
 Professional fundraisers and connected companies are not commercial participators.
-Some "in aid of" volunteers may be commercial participators.
-Conflict of interest A conflict of interest can occur when the decisions of an individual working for or in partnerships with a charity could be impaired or influenced by other responsibilities, commitments, or relationships.
-Connected company A company, such as a trading subsidiary, owned or controlled by one or more charitable institutions.
-Consent The Information Commissioner's Office defines consent to process personal data as: 'any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her'.
-The person must show they agree to you using their data with a clear, positive action (for example by ticking an opt-in box).
-Consent statement A statement where an organisation explains how they plan to use someone's personal data before that person agrees to their data being processed.
+Some "in aid of" volunteers may be commercial participators. conflict of interest A conflict of interest can occur when the decisions of an individual working for or in partnerships with a charity could be impaired or influenced by other responsibilities, commitments, or relationships. connected company A company, such as a trading subsidiary, owned or controlled by one or more charitable institutions. consent The Information Commissioner's Office defines consent to process personal data as: 'any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her'.
+The person must show they agree to you using their data with a clear, positive action (for example by ticking an opt-in box). consent statement A statement where an organisation explains how they plan to use someone's personal data before that person agrees to their data being processed.